School-Flutter-Dart/WooLaLa2020/README.md

 -Make sure to download the latest AndroidSDK (it will prompt you to do this) -There are two ways to test a flutter app
   1. On an android device connected via USB (Turn on Developer options in settings and enable USB debugging)
-  2. (If you have an iPhone) Android device emulator on your computer (Available as a plugin in Andriod Studio that is relatively painless to setup)
+  2. (If you have an iPhone) Android device emulator on your computer (Available as a plugin in Android Studio that is relatively painless to setup)

+You will need to install the flutter and dart plugins on android studio ass well.

 The steps may be different on mac but the documentation on the flutter website will answer most of your questions.
 I will upload a base version of the project for us to begin working on and will work on locally for now until AWS is setup.